mostafajamshid/Sort-a-string-list/README.md

 For see the report and further details you can check it out on /target/site/jacoco/index.html\
 ***Important points:***\
  For ensuring that the returned list is sorted or not I have wrriten Integration Test on server side and also check it on client side separately.\
- One more thing I would to say I could write a another spring boot project for client But I have tried to keep the solution as simple as possible.\
+ One more thing I would to say I could write another spring boot project for client But I have tried to keep the solution as simple as possible.\
  The last thing I would to say is that, at the beginning I had written a custom merge sort method before I wrote this version becuase as far as I know merge sort is one of the best sorting algorithms (O(n log n) for time and O(n) for space) But after I checked Arrays.sort() method's source code from java.util I changed my mind, becuase they have already written merge sort for Arrays.sort().\
 Have a nice review :) \
 If you have any questions or anything else please do not hesitate to contact me.\